regoclint/prac/Notes.md

 TCP - is asynchronous, is stateful
 XMPP or Websockets - Peer to peer protocol -Stateful and long lived TCP connection
-CDN - Build to reduce response times by creating copies in different geographical locations Eventual consistency
+CDN - Build to reduce response times by creating copies in different geographical locations
+    - Push CDN - Pushes only when there're changes.
+Extra work done, harder to implement.
+Good for blogs etc and low traffic sites so there arent a lot of pushes
+    - Pull CDN - Pulls content after TTL.
+Good for high traffic sites.
+Doesnt have latest info but thats fine

+Eventual consistency
     https://www.youtube.com/watch?v=fIfH-kUaX4c
     Monetary Transactions can be tightly coupled